 Awarded the Gin Grand Master in 2013 at The Spirits Masters Awards, Hernö Gin had already gathered medals at various awards previously in the year for both this and Hernö Navy Strength Gin (same gin, just at a higher proof) – cementing the distillery’s ability to produce top quality products.
 That was just the start for Hernö, as many more accolades have been bestowed upon its Gin range, making it the most awarded distillery in between 2012 – 2015.

 Hernö Gin is made with real zeal and a careful eye that follows through from the very start.
-Made with only natural and organic botanicals, mainly of Swedish origin, Jon distils their home-made wheat spirit twice.
-The first time it becomes vodka, but the second time around – you guessed it – it becomes gin!
-Before the second distillation the spirit is macerated with juniper and coriander for 18 hours, before the other botanicals (meadowsweet, cassia, black pepper, vanilla, lingon berries, lemon peel) are added in and the whole batch is distilled.
+Made with only natural and organic botanicals, mainly of Swedish origin, Jon uses a wheat based spirit as his base spirit.
+Before distillation the spirit is macerated with juniper and coriander for 18 hours, before the other botanicals (meadowsweet, cassia, black pepper, vanilla, lingon berries, lemon peel) are added in and the whole batch is distilled.

 They use a single shot distillation method per batch, and cut the spirit with water drawn from their very own well before bottling – how wholesome!
 Each 500ml bottle is hand-labelled and signed by Jon, ready to be sent off around Sweden and Europe as the one and only Hernö Organic Gin.
 Talking to Jon, it’s clear that the gins he and the Hernö team want to make should be so smooth that there is no need to even mix them with anything and in our opinion its mission accomplished – this is certainly a gin we’d recommend sipping over ice.

 With botanicals including the usual and traditional London Dry gin line-up of juniper, coriander, cassia, black pepper and lemon peel, one has to ask what the fuss is all about?
 In our opinion, the last three botanicals make all the difference: vanilla, meadowsweet and Nordic lingon berries add to Hernö’s traditional gin flavours with additional floral touches and a rich mouthfeel.
-The all organic contents no doubt add to the smooth character of the gin too.
+The all-organic contents, without doubt also add to the smooth character of the gin too.

 Meadowsweet, like it’s name suggests is a rather sweet smelling and tasting herbal flower that is often used for a whole range of things from flavouring vinegar and jam through to being used in pot pourri.
 Arguably, its most useful quality is it’s medicinal properties that are used in both homoeopathic medicine and mainstream medicine alike.
 Meadowsweet is known for it’s ability to cure fevers through to headaches, and a derivative of it is still used in aspirin today.
 No wonder Jon had the good sense to put it in his gin!
 Ironically however, with the US changing their approved “food safe” list to now exclude it, having it as part of the botanical lineup could well become a real headache as the team may have to tinker around replacing it (most likely with yarrow) should they want to export there.